Skip to main content

 What it does: Detects ERC-20 Approval events where the approval amount equals the maximum uint256 value (2^256 - 1), which effectively gives unlimited spending access to the spender.
 Why these fields:

-• tx.approvals.any(amount == "...") - Checks if any approval in the transaction uses the max uint256 value
+• tx.logs.any(event_name == "Approval" and amount == "...") - Checks if any Approval event in the transaction uses the max uint256 value

 What to expect: Alerts for unlimited approvals, which are often used in phishing attacks but can also be legitimate (some DEXs recommend unlimited approvals for gas efficiency).
 This is a factual detection - the approval amount is either max or it’s not.
 False positives: Medium false positive rate - legitimate DEX interactions often use unlimited approvals for gas efficiency.
 These are technically correct detections but may not be security-relevant depending on your context.
 Consider combining with other signals (e.g., known malicious addresses) to reduce false positives.